sdiehl/typechecker-zoo/docs/src/system-f-omega/language-design.md

 # Language Design

-Our System F-ω implementation employs a two-layer architecture that separates user-facing syntax from the internal representation used by the type checker.
+Our System Fω implementation employs a two-layer architecture that separates user-facing syntax from the internal representation used by the type checker.
 This design pattern, common in  compilers, allows us to provide an ergonomic programming experience while maintaining a clean theoretical foundation for type checking algorithms.

 The **surface language** offers familiar syntax with algebraic data types, pattern matching, and implicit type inference.
-The **core language** provides an explicit representation of System F-ω with kinds, type abstractions, and applications.
-Translation between these layers handles the complex process of inserting implicit type arguments and managing the  type-level computations that System F-ω enables.
+The **core language** provides an explicit representation of System Fω with kinds, type abstractions, and applications.
+Translation between these layers handles the complex process of inserting implicit type arguments and managing the  type-level computations that System Fω enables.

 ## The Haskell Hairball

-Before diving into our clean System F-ω design, we must acknowledge the elephant in the room: Haskell, the language that wore the hairshirt for two decades and somehow convinced a generation of programmers that this constituted virtue.
+Before diving into our clean System Fω design, we must acknowledge the elephant in the room: Haskell, the language that wore the hairshirt for two decades and somehow convinced a generation of programmers that this constituted virtue.
 Our implementation deliberately avoids the accumulated cruft that has transformed what began as an elegant research language into something resembling a Lovecraftian nightmare of interacting language extensions.

 Haskell represents a fascinating case study in how good intentions, academic enthusiasm, and the sunk cost fallacy can combine to create somethign is both a beautiful and a trainwreck at the same time.
 Consider the design decisions that seemed reasonable at the time but now serve as warnings to future language designers: